 FDA and Scientific Studies Regarding Viberzi

-FDA is warning that Viberzi (eluxadoline), a medicine used to treat irritable bowel syndrome with diarrhea (IBS-D), should not be used in patients who do not have a gallbladder.
+The U.S. Food and Drug Administration (FDA) is warning that Viberzi (eluxadoline), a medicine used to treat irritable bowel syndrome with diarrhea (IBS-D), should not be used in patients who do not have a gallbladder.
 An FDA review found these patients have an increased risk of developing serious pancreatitis that could result in hospitalization or death.
-Pancreatitis may be caused by spasm of a certain digestive system muscle in the small intestine.
 Reported in FDA Viberzi Safety Communication

 Risk of Pancreatitis Following Treatment of Irritable Bowel Syndrome With Eluxadoline